 While New World's combat requires more than just tactical skill—your attacks have to connect with hit boxes, and there's dodge and block timing to master—you level up like in a typical MMO.
 As you gain levels, you'll be able to add points to a few base attributes.
 Strength will increase your damage with melee weapons, and agility will do the same with ranged weapons—it's the standard stuff.

 As you use different weapon types, you'll also gain proficiency with them independent of leveling.
 The more you use, say, a sword, the more active and passive swordfighting skills you can unlock in the mastery tree.
 Active skills are special attacks—a spinning attack that hits multiple enemies, for instance—that have long cooldowns.
 If you wanted to, you could completely master every weapon type.

 There are plenty of weapons to use as well.
 New World has swords, hatchets, spears, warhammers, bows, rapiers, great axes, and even muskets.
 There are also magic weapons such as the fire and life staffs, and the ice gauntlets.
 You can have two weapon sets ready to go at any time, and can switch between them quickly by pressing 1 and 2.

 There are also seven crafting skills: armoring, arcana, cooking, engineering, furnishing, jewelcrafting, and weaponsmithing, and these allow you combine resources to create clothing, weapons, consumables, and even furnishings for your house.
 You'll also need high tier crafting stations to make high tier items, and to gather rarer materials from more dangerous parts of the island.

 Is there magic in New World?

-Amazon is inviting content creators to sign up for its New World Creator Program which will launch prior to the closed beta in 2021.
+Amazon has a New World Creator Program for players interested in creating content around the game.
 Accepted members will have access to benefits to like early access to content, special events, giveaway codes, and other special privileges.